misiektoja/instagram_monitor/docs/configuration.md

 ## TLS Verification

-Instagram Monitor verifies the TLS certificate of every server it contacts: Instagram, the connectivity check endpoint, the proxy IP lookup, downloaded media and, when enabled, the webhook service.
+Instagram Monitor verifies the TLS certificate of every server it contacts: Instagram, the connectivity check endpoint, the proxy IP lookup, downloaded media, the mail server that delivers email alerts and, when enabled, the webhook service.

 Set `VERIFY_SSL` to `False` only on a network that intercepts TLS with its own certificate authority, such as a corporate proxy.
 With verification off, an intercepted connection cannot be told apart from the real service, and `PROXY_CERT_PATH` is ignored because there is nothing left to check the certificate against.